Background pattern

 • If you need advice or more information, consult your pharmacist.

-• You should consult your doctor if your symptoms worsen or do not improve after 7 days of treatment, or if your cough is accompanied by high fever, skin eruptions or persistent headache.
+• You should consult your doctor if your symptoms worsen or do not improve after 7 days of treatment, or if the cough is accompanied by high fever, skin rash, or persistent headache.

 1. What is Propalcof and what is it used for

-The dextromethorphan, active ingredient of this medication, is an antitussive that inhibits the cough reflex.
+Dextromethorphan, the active substance of this medicine, is a cough suppressant that inhibits the cough reflex.

-It is indicated for the symptomatic treatment of cough that is not accompanied by expectoration (irritative cough, nervous cough) in adults and children aged 6 years and above.
+It is indicated for the symptomatic treatment of cough that is not accompanied by expectoration (irritative cough, nervous cough) in adults and children from 6 years of age.

-Consult a doctor if it worsens or does not improve after 7 days of treatment
+You should consult your doctor if your symptoms worsen or do not improve after 7 days of treatment.

-2. What you need to know before starting to take Propalcof
+2. What you need to know before taking Propalcof

 Do not take Propalcof:

-• If you are allergic (hypersensitive) to dextromethorphan hydrobromide or to any of the other components of this medication (listed in section 6).
+• If you are allergic (hypersensitive) to dextromethorphan hydrobromide or any of the other components of this medicine (listed in section 6).

 • If you have asthma.